crate/sqlalchemy-cratedb/docs/crud.rst

 .. seealso::

-    The documentation section :ref:`sqlalchemy-working-with-types` has more
+    The documentation section :ref:`working-with-types` has more
     details about this topic.